-HMP Jamestown is a Category B Local Prison holding adult male and female prisoners and young offenders, both convicted and those who have been remanded by the Courts.
-The Prison building currently houses the Police Custody Suite.
+HMP Jamestown is the only prison on St Helena Island and is designated a Category B Local Prison, holding adult male and female prisoners and young offenders, both convicted and those who have been remanded by the Courts.

 The prison was built in 1826 and is still in use today, the building remains largely unaltered despite being declared unsuitable for further use in the 1850s.
 Governor Gore Brown built a replacement at Rupert’s in 1853.
 This was a model prison constructed mainly of timber and sent out from England in kit form.
 Construction was completed towards the end of 1854 and the prisoners were re-located.
 But the Rupert’s Prison was short lived – in 1867 a military prisoner who was confined there burnt it to the ground, and the prisoners had to be moved back to the old prison.
 Over 150 years later the nearly 200-year-old prison remains in use.